 Dogs with separation anxiety are thrown into a full-on panic when left alone.
 These dogs will need long-term management, training, and even medication to help with their condition.

 You may want to consider an especially durable, strong dog crate to deal with your dog’s separation anxiety in order to keep them safe – but this alone is not a cure for a dog that is panicking.
-Dogs with separation anxiety need training.
+Dogs with separation anxiety need training and help.

 Talk to a trainer or veterinary behaviorist if you think your dog has separation anxiety – and make sure to check out our Separation Anxiety Training Plan too!

-Why You Shouldn’t Punish a Crying Crated Dog
+Why You Shouldn’t Punish a Dog That’s Crying in the Crate

 It’s tempting to scold your dog when he whines, barks, or howls in the crate.
 It’s best not to punish the dog for a few reasons: